 g.
 LANDFILL Expenses: expenses for LANDFILL disposal up to one million one hundred twenty thousand dollars ($1,120,000, as adjusted by the Adjusted CPI Index) will be Allowable Expenses.
 All expenses exceeding this limit will be Recoverable but not Allowable for the application of the Operating Ratio.

 h.
-Consultant Expenses: expenses for consultant services including legal, accounting and other professional services as adjusted by the Adjusted CPI Index based on the 2003 Base Year.
+Consultant Expenses: expenses for consultant services, including legal, accounting and other professional services as adjusted by the Adjusted CPI Index based on the 2003 Base Year.

-i.
 Insurance Expenses: All insurance expenses, including liability, vehicle, and umbrella liability insurance (excluding the expenses of all insurance and benefits related to stockholders).

 Hazardous Waste Clean-up and Extraordinary Expenses: Clean-up costs associated with hazardous wastes, household hazardous waste programs, or other extraordinary expenses imposed on CONTRACTOR by the AGENCY.
-All such expenses shall be deemed "Allowable" only at such point the expense become excessive, and is subject to review and approval by the AGENCY.
+All such expenses shall be deemed "Allowable" only up to such point that the expense becomes excessive, and any excess thereafter will be subject to review and approval by the AGENCY.

 Operational Fees: includes all necessary licenses, permits and fees not specifically defined as Recoverable Expenses.

-Other Recoverable Expenses: all Recoverable Expenses except Major Recoverable Expenses Other Recoverable Expenses will be adjusted using the Adjusted CPI Index.
+Other Recoverable Expenses: all Recoverable Expenses, except Major Recoverable Expenses.
+Other Recoverable Expenses will be adjusted using the Adjusted CPI Index.
 The initial Adjusted CPI Index for the 2007 Rate Year will be based upon a one-time 2003 Base Year adjustment.
 Other Recoverable Expenses include:

 a.
-Consultant Expenses: expenses for consultant services including legal, accounting and other professional services as adjusted and not included in Other Allowable Non-Fuel Expenses.
+Consultant Expenses: expenses for consultant services, including legal, accounting and other professional services as adjusted and not included in Other Allowable Non-Fuel Expenses.

 b.
-Federal and California State Taxes, Assurances and Fees: All such taxes, assurances and fees including such items as State Superfund Requirements, State Department Requirements wage taxes and property taxes.
+Federal and California State Taxes, Assurances and Fees: All such taxes, assurances and fees, including such items as State Superfund Requirements, State Department Requirements wage taxes and property taxes.

 c.
 County Taxes and Fees: All such taxes and fees including County environmental fees.

 d.
-Real Property Intercompany Leases: Lease agreements that are incurred after the effective date of this Amendment will be considered reasonable only if the lease payment is comparable to the cost a third-party lease.
+Real Property Intercompany Leases: Lease agreements that are incurred after the effective date of this Amendment will be considered reasonable only if the lease payment is comparable to the cost of a third-party lease.

 e.
 Bad Debts